Showing posts with label Driving - Racers. Show all posts

 ROOAARRRRR!!!

-What I love is the player's point of view because the perspective is quite unique and gives an illusion of a wider view.
+What I love is the player's point of view because it's unique and creates the illusion of a wider view.
 There are also some neat physics, which prevent the race from being easy, so perhaps you should take the corners a little slower?
 It's no sim, but it's still a tough cookie and one that will take time to master.

 Turbo Cup is a hard racer and will take many attempts before you've mastered the control mechanics.
 Stick with it, and you've got yourself a great racer that also looks and sounds rip-roaringly superb.

-Much overlooked due to its learning curve, but I love this racer to bits!!
+Maybe much overlooked due to its learning curve?
+Maybe, but I love this thrilling racer to bits!!

-• Old Games Finder has all the floppy disk images you could ever need.
+• Atari Legend has all the floppy disk images you could ever need.